ss100yan/Bamazon/README.md

 # Bamazon

 ## Overview
-Amazon-like storefront.
+Amazon-like storefront built with MySQL and Node.js that takes in customers orders and depletes stock from the stores Inventory.

 Video of the functionlity of the app is provided in the the GIF folder.

 ## Gettting Started:
+* npm install

-Run in terminal:  node bamazonCustomer.js
+* Run in terminal:  node bamazonCustomer.js

 ### Technologies: